 Next up: How do you want your customers to feel and think when using your products?
 What image should they associate with your brand?

 In Keller’s customer-based brand equity model, brand meaning includes both performance and imagery.
 Nike is a great example of how a brand communicates meaning through its products.
 Their advertising and marketing focus largely on athletes in training or playing sports, not necessarily the products themselves.
-In the customer’s mind, though, we tend to think of high-quality products that perform well under pressure.
+So the natural association in the customer’s mind is: high-quality products that perform well under pressure.

 How you communicate your products can support your brand's meaning.
 Include influencers, social media, and SEO in the mix to get your products in front of the right people to start building awareness.

 Once you’ve established your brand’s identity and are conveying its meaning through awareness campaigns, customers will have a chance to react and respond.
-In Keller’s model, this phase includes judgment and feelings–how people will perceive your brand.
+In Keller’s model, this phase includes judgment and feelings — how people perceive your brand.

-Brands can influence this phase by connecting with customers on a personal level, taking stock of their feedback and becoming part of conversations.
-You can also initiate conversations and spur engagement by building communities, hosting live events, providing good customer service, and making people feel part of the brand you’re building.
+Brands can influence this phase by connecting with customers on a personal level, taking stock of feedback and becoming part of the conversation.
+You can also initiate conversations and spur engagement through community building efforts, hosting live events, providing good customer service, and making people feel part of the brand you’re building.

 With these methods, brands would ask participants about things like:

 Answers to these questions help businesses to better understand their brand equity.
-If market research is conducted repeatedly, it allows brands to track perceptions of their equity over time.
+If market research is conducted repeatedly via brand tracking/brand monitoring using brand tracking software, it allows brands to track perceptions of their equity over time.

 However, traditional approaches to market research like surveys and focus groups have a lot of downsides.
 Namely: